TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/HandlingAPatch/Index.rst

 commit is changed (:code:`git commit --amend`).
 How to do this is explained in :ref:`lifeOfAPatch-improve-patch`

-To make sure, every patch applied to the TYPO3 codebase meets highest standards, every patch must be reviewed.
-Only after at least 2 people have tested the patch and at least 2 people have verified it (one of them must be a member of the core team), can the patch be merged (for more details on voting, see :ref:`gerrit-voting`.
+To make sure, every patch applied to the TYPO3 codebase meets the highest standards, every patch must be reviewed.
+Only after at least 2 people have tested the patch and at least 2 people have verified it (one of them must be a member of the core team), can the patch be merged (for more details on voting, see :ref:`gerrit-voting`).

 Additionally, a suite of tests (unit, functional and acceptance) will automatically run on every patch (set), the results being shown as a +1 or